Mumps (mumps). Causes, symptoms, treatment and prevention. Acute mumps Purulent mumps ICD 10

 B26 Mumps

-Mumps or mumps is a mild viral disease that manifests itself as swelling of the salivary glands on one or both sides of the mandible.
+Parotitis or mumps - a mild viral disease manifested by swelling of the salivary glands on one or both sides lower jaw.

-Mostly unvaccinated schoolchildren and young people are ill.
-Genetics, gender, lifestyle do not matter.
-The mumps virus enters the saliva of sick people, so it can spread by airborne droplets through coughing and sneezing.
+Mostly unvaccinated school-age children and young people are affected.
+Gender, genetics, lifestyle do not matter.
+The mumps virus enters the saliva of sick people, so it can spread through the air through coughing and sneezing.

-The virus causes swelling of one or both of the parotid glands, which are located below and in front of the ear canal.
-With the defeat of both glands, the child takes on the characteristic appearance of a hamster.
-In adolescent boys and young men (about 1 in 4), this virus can cause painful inflammation of one or both testicles, and in rare cases, infertility can be the result.
+The virus causes swelling of one or both parotid glands, which are located below and in front of the ear canal.
+If both glands are affected, the child acquires characteristic appearance hamster In teenage boys and young men (about 1 in 4), the virus can cause painful inflammation of one or both testicles and, in rare cases, may result in infertility.

-About half of all infected people have mumps without symptoms, and most of the rest have mild symptoms.
+About half of all infected people have mumps without symptoms, while most others develop symptoms within a few days. mild form.
 The main symptoms of mumps appear 2-3 weeks after infection and are as follows:

 • pain when swallowing.

-The child may develop sore throat and fever, and the salivary glands under the jaw become painful.
-Sick mumps becomes contagious as early as 7 days before the onset of symptoms and remains so for 10 days after the symptoms disappear.
+The child may develop a sore throat and fever, and the salivary glands under the lower jaw may become painful.
+A person with mumps becomes contagious 7 days before symptoms appear and remains so for another 10 days after symptoms have disappeared.

 The doctor diagnoses the disease by the characteristic swelling of the parotid salivary glands.
-There is no specific treatment, but drinking plenty of cool fluids and taking over-the-counter pain relievers such as acetaminophen is essential to relieve discomfort.
+Special treatment No, but to relieve discomfort you should drink plenty of cool liquids and take over-the-counter analgesics such as paracetamol.

-Most people who get sick recover without treatment, although strong analgesics are prescribed for adolescents and young men with severe inflammation of the testicles.
+Most people who get sick recover without treatment, although strong analgesics are prescribed to teenagers and young men with severe testicular inflammation.
 If complications develop, special treatment is recommended.

-Young children are immunized immediately against measles, mumps and rubella, the first time at 12-15 months, and then at 4-6 years.
+Young children are immunized immediately against measles, mumps and rubella, first at 12–15 months and then at 4–6 years.

-Complete medical reference / Per. from English E. Makhiyanova and I. Dreval. - M .: AST, Astrel, 2006.
+Complete medical reference book/Trans. from English E. Makhiyanova and I. Dreval. - M.: AST, Astrel, 2006.p.

 • First aid kit